 The manufacturers of the generic oils say their Mercury outboard oils are safe for your 2 or 4 stroke outboard motor.
 While this may be true but is it the best Mercury outboard motor oil?

 Always choose genuine OEM boat motor oil specifically manufactured for your engine for optimum performance.
-A few extra dollars now could prevent huge repair bills later.
+Spending a few extra dollars on proper Mercury Marine oil now could prevent huge repair bills later.

 Review Recommended Care from Mercury for your Mercury Engine.